Nihlus/Crystite/Crystite/README.md

 | enableYoutubeDL      | bool      | Whether to enable youtube-dl integration                               | true                       | no       |
 | youtubeDLPaths       | string[]? | Paths to check for youtube-dl binaries                                 | (internal)                 | no       |

-> It is an absolute requirement that `neosPath` points to a valid NeosVR
+> It is an absolute requirement that `resonitePath` points to a valid Resonite
 > installation.
-The server will not run without access to NeosVR's assemblies.
+The server will not run without access to Resonite's assemblies.

 `assetCleanupInterval`, `maxAssetAge`, and `retryDelay` are C# `TimeSpan` strings, meaning that they are formatted as colon-separated groups of units of time.
 For example, ten days would be expressed as `10:00:00:00`, five seconds as